Continuing Education Activity

 Cystourethroscopy is one of the most common procedures performed by a urologic surgeon.
-It allows for direct visualization of the urethra, urethral sphincter, prostate, bladder and ureteral orifices.
-There are various indications to perform cystoscopy, and it can be performed as a simple office procedure or as a procedure in the operating room with the patient under general anesthesia.
-There are both flexible and rigid cystoscopes and a variety of tools that can be incorporated during cystoscopy depending on the situation.
+It allows for direct visualization of the urethra, urethral sphincter, prostate, bladder, and ureteral orifices.
+There are various indications to perform a cystoscopy, and it can be performed as a simple office procedure or as a procedure in the operating room with the patient under general anesthesia.
+There are both flexible and rigid cystoscopes and a variety of tools that can be incorporated during cystoscopy, depending on the situation.
 Cystoscopy is mostly a diagnostic procedure, but there are a limited number of therapeutic procedures that can also be performed.
-Below, we will discuss the general anatomy of the urethra and bladder, indications for cystoscopy, contraindications, equipment that can be used, technique and potential complications of cystoscopy.
+Below, we will discuss the general anatomy of the urethra and bladder, indications for cystoscopy, contraindications, equipment that can be used, technique, and potential complications of cystoscopy.

 Anatomy and Physiology

 The first structure encountered during cystourethroscopy is the urethra.
-In the male, the urethra is divided into segments: the bladder neck or pre-prostatic urethra, prostatic urethra, membranous urethra, and penile urethra which can be subdivided into the bulbous urethra, pendulous urethra, and fossa navicularis.
-The verumontanum protrudes from the posterior wall of the prostatic urethra just proximal to the external urethral sphincter and contains openings for the prostatic utricle at the apex and ejaculatory ducts on both sides of the very.
+In the male, the urethra is divided into segments: the bladder neck or pre-prostatic urethra, prostatic urethra, membranous urethra, and penile urethra, which can be subdivided into the bulbous urethra, pendulous urethra, and fossa navicularis.
+The verumontanum protrudes from the posterior wall of the prostatic urethra just proximal to the external urethral sphincter.
+It contains openings for the prostatic utricle at the apex and ejaculatory ducts on both sides of the very.
 The female urethra is an approximately 4 cm complex tubular structure that connects the bladder to the external meatus.
 It is not divided into sections due to its smaller size.

 Proximal to the prostatic urethra is the bladder neck (internal sphincter), and then the cystoscope enters the bladder.
-On entering the bladder, tilting the scope down will reveal the trigone, which is a triangular portion of the bladder floor bordered by the internal urethral opening and the right and left ureteral orifices.
-The superior portion of the trigone is a raised area named the interureteric ridge which courses between the ureteral orifices and can be used as a landmark to find these openings.
+On entering the bladder, tilting the scope down will reveal the trigone, a triangular portion of the bladder floor bordered by the internal urethral opening and the right and left ureteral orifices.
+The superior portion of the trigone is a raised area named the interureteric ridge, which courses between the ureteral orifices and can be used as a landmark to find these openings.
 The intravesical ureteral orifices are approximately 2 to 3 cm apart.

 There are many indications for office-based cystourethroscopy.
 Most office cystoscopy is performed for diagnostic purposes.
 One of the most common reasons for a patient to be referred to a urologist is the presence of hematuria, gross or microscopic.
 Gross hematuria is defined as blood in the urine that can be seen with the naked eye.
 Microscopic hematuria is defined as 3 or greater red blood cells per high-powered field.
-Another common indication for regular cystoscopy is any history of malignancy including urethral, bladder, or upper tract UCC.
+Another common indication for regular cystoscopy is any history of malignancy, including urethral, bladder, or upper tract UCC.
 This is often done on a surveillance basis with intervals depending on the type of cancer.
-Lower urinary tract symptoms (LUTS) are another indication for cystourethroscopy.
-These symptoms can include obstructive voiding symptoms, irritative voiding symptoms, urinary incontinence, chronic pelvic pain syndrome or recurrent UTIs.
+Lower urinary tract symptoms (LUTS) are another indication of cystourethroscopy.
+These symptoms can include obstructive voiding symptoms, irritative voiding symptoms, urinary incontinence, chronic pelvic pain syndrome, or recurrent UTIs.
 Any trauma in which there is a concern for injury to the lower urinary tract necessitates cystourethroscopy, as well as any bladder abnormalities discovered during imaging studies.
-Removal of foreign bodies, for example, if a patient has an indwelling urinary stent that requires removal, hematospermia, azoospermia or concern for a bladder or lower urinary tract fistula are also reasons for cystourethroscopy.
+Removal of foreign bodies, for example, if a patient has an indwelling urinary stent that requires removal, hematospermia, azoospermia, or concern for a bladder or lower urinary tract fistula are also reasons for cystourethroscopy.

 Rigid cystoscopy in the operating room is indicated for more therapeutic indications.
 In this setting, it is possible to have fluoroscopy and perform retrograde pyelography.
-There is also the ability to use multiple additional instruments including resectoscopes to perform procedures such as transurethral resection of bladder tumors, transurethral resection of the prostate, direct vision internal urethrotomy, injection of Botox into the detrusor muscle, and numerous other interventions.
+There is also the ability to use multiple additional instruments, including resectoscopes, to perform procedures such as transurethral resection of bladder tumors, transurethral resection of the prostate, direct vision internal urethrotomy, injection of Botox into the detrusor muscle, and numerous other interventions.
 Further discussion of these different procedures is beyond the scope of this article.